tohru-murakami/Yukari_Code_2/Yukari Data Manager/README_YDM.md

    This tool helps organize and prepare the necessary data files to run optimization calculations.

 2. **Reviewing Optimized Team Assignments**
-   After the optimization process, the spreadsheet allows you to review the results and make adjustments or selections based on the optimized output.
+   After the optimization process, the spreadsheet allows you to review the results and make adjustments based on the optimized output.

 ## How to open the Yukari Data Manager